-General Manager, PRG Scenic Technologies
+General Manager of Engineering and Operations, PRG Scenic Technologies

 Based in New Windsor, Troy is part of the dedicated team that provides integrated technical solutions for a broad range of markets.
 Whether he's working in an Off-Broadway space of 800 square feet or in a stadium of 150,000, Troy is right at home.

 Troy has over 10 years of experience in developing production solutions all over the world.
 His major projects include construction and installation of automation in Seoul South Korea, Britney Spears Circus - World Tour, Macy’s Christmas Windows in Herald Square, Coast of Utopia at Lincoln Center, Shrek the Musical on Broadway, Chrysler Exhibits at the North American International Auto Show, and the Jeep, Hyundai, and Scion Exhibits at the New York Auto Show.
 Troy was responsible for bringing Mary Poppins' Magical flight to over 30 cities in North America for Disney’s 1st National Tour.
 King Kong came to life in Melbourne, Australia with Troy overseeing a team from 3 time zones working (literally) 24 hours a day for 5 months.